Travel guide

 Does the PuraSim eSIM work throughout Uruguay?

 The eSIM works through the local networks available in Uruguay.
-In cities and main tourist areas, coverage is excellent (4G/5G).
-In rural or remote areas, as Uruguay has the highest connectivity penetration in Latin America, the signal may be more limited.
+In major cities and tourist areas, coverage is excellent (4G/5G).
+In rural or remote areas, the signal may be more limited, especially in places like Cabo Polonio.
 We recommend downloading offline maps for those areas.

 Ready to get connected in Uruguay?